ekamperi/ekamperi.github.io/_drafts/bayesian_optimization.md

 3. Return either the $$x$$ evaluated with the largest $$f(x)$$, or the point with the largest posterior mean.

 ### Acquisition function
 As we have already noted, the role of the acquisition function is to guide the next best point to sample f to find the global optimum.
 Acquisition functions are constructed so that a high value corresponds to potentially high values of the objective function.
 Either because the prediction is high or the uncertainty is high.
-So, acquisition functions favor regions that already correspond to optimal values or areas that haven’t been explored yet.
+So, acquisition functions favor regions that already correspond to optimal values or areas that haven't been explored yet.
 This is known as the so-called exploration-exploitation trade-off.
 There are three often cited acquisition functions: **expected improvement** (EI), **maximum probability of improvement** (MPI), and **upper confidence bound** (UCB).
-Although often cited last, I think it’s best to talk about UCB because it contains explicit exploitation and exploration terms:
+Although often cited last, I think it's best to talk about UCB because it contains explicit exploitation and exploration terms:

 $$
 a_{\text{UCB}}(x;\lambda) = \mu(x) - \lambda \sigma(x)